 Attend court: Attend court for any hearings or trial.

-Contested wills can be a complex and emotional process.
-But as much as it’s important to safeguard family peace, it’s also important to understand the process and your rights if you’ve been inadequately provided for, or believe that a will is invalid.
-This is especially relevant if you believe the deceased was coerced or taken advantage of after they lost capacity, as contesting the will offers an important opportunity to protect their assets.
-The main goal of the courts is to ensure the deceased’s assets are distributed fairly.
+Contesting a Will can be a complex and emotional process.
+As much as it’s important to safeguard family peace, it’s also important to understand the process and your rights if you’ve been inadequately provided for, or believe that a Will is invalid.
+This is especially relevant if you believe the deceased was coerced or taken advantage of after they lost capacity, as contesting the Will offers an important opportunity to protect their assets.
+The main goal of the Court is to ensure the deceased’s assets are distributed fairly.

 So regardless of your concerns or potential claims, contesting a Will can be an effective way realign the final distribution of assets with this wider fairness objective.